 A dear friend of mine shared a book with me, “Women Who Read Are Dangerous” Author Bollmann “profiles how a woman with a book was once seen as idle or suspect and how women have gained autonomy through reading over the years.”
-Once upon a time a women reading was considered radical, let alone write them.
+Once upon a time a woman reading was considered radical, let alone write them.
 Imagine!
 This reminded me how fortunate I am to be reading 52 books this year!

 Venus Williams spoke at the recent Professional Business Women’s Conference in San Francisco and I was fortunate enough to be in the audience.
-She was so down to earth, approachable and real.
+She was so down-to-earth, approachable, and real.
 And she had some great advice on staying current.
 “Update, don’t be late!” was one of those nuggets.

 Afterward, I picked up her book Come to Win.
 Venus and other athletes must ponder what’s next after this career much earlier than many other professions.
 It’s reasonable to question what skills are transferable.
 Venus asked 46 media executives, business executives, doctors, and scientists who had been athletes before, whether amateur or professional, how they use their experience in sports to succeed in other fields.
 In a sense, it’s a textbook on how participation in sports can benefit in ways outside of sports.